hsocarras/nodbus-plus/docs/server/nodbus_serial_server.rst

   * inputRegisters <number>: The cuantity of input registers that the server will have.
 It's an integer between 1 and 65535.
 Default value is 2048.

-  * port <number>: TCP port on which the server will listen.
-Default 502
+  * port <number|string>: TCP port on which the server will listen or serial port like 'COM1'.

-  * maxConnections <number>: Simultaneous conextions allowed by the server.
-Default 32.

   * udpType <string>: Define the type of udp socket id udp net type is configured.
 Can take two values 'ud4' and 'usp6'.
 Default 'udp4'.

+  * speed <number>: Define the serial port baudrate.
+It's a enum with following values in bits per secconds.

+    *  0: 110

+    *  1: 300

+    *  2: 1200

+    *  3: 2400

+    *  4: 4800

+    *  5: 9600

+    *  6: 14400

+    *  7: 19200 (Default)

+    *  8: 38400

+    *  9: 57600

+    *  10: 115200

+  * dataBits <number> 7 or 8.

+  * stopBits <number> Default 1.

+  * parity <number> Enum with following values:

+    *  0: 'none'

+    *  1: 'even' (default)

+    *  2: 'odd'

+  * timeBetweenFrame <number>: The number of milliseconds elapsed without receiving data on the serial port to consider that the RTU frame has finished.

-* **Returns:** <NodbusTcpServer>
+* **Returns:** <NodbusSerialServer>

-NodbusPlus expose the function createTcpServer([netConstructor], [options]) to create new instances for NodbusTcpClass.
+NodbusPlus expose the function createSerialServer([netConstructor], [options]) to create new instances for NodbusSerialClass

 .. code-block:: javascript

       const nodbus = require('nodbus-plus');
-      let nodbusTcpServer = nodbus.createTcpServer('tcp'); //default settings, net layer is tcp

-      let config = {
+      let config1 = {
-         port:1502
+         port: 502, //mandatory to define port
       }

+      let config2 = {
+         port: 'COM1', //mandatory to define port
+      }

+      let nodbusSerialServer = nodbus.createSerialServer('tcp', config1); //default settings, net layer is serial

-      // modbus tcp server listen to port 1502 and udp6 let nodbusTcpServer2 = nodbus.createTcpServer('udp6', config);
+      // modbus serial server
-      //or udp version 4
-      let nodbusTcpServer3 = nodbus.createTcpServer('udp4', config);
+      let nodbusTcpServer2 = nodbus.createTcpServer('serial', config2);

-However new NodbusTcpServer instance can be created with customs :ref:`NetServer <nodbus_net_server>` importing the NodbusTcpServer Class.
+However new NodbusSerialServer instance can be created with customs :ref:`NetServer <nodbus_net_server>` importing the NodbusTcpServer Class.

 .. code-block:: javascript

       const NodbusTcpServer = require('nodbus-plus').NodbusTcpServer;
       const NetServer = require('custom\net\custome_server.js');

-      let config = {};
+      let config = {port: 502};
       let nodbusTcpServer = new NodbusTcpServer(NetServer, config);